 Literacy in the Early Years

-The literacy curriculum is divided into two strands.
+The literacy curriculum is divided into three strands.
 These are:

 In the EYFS we support children’s reading development by: